Discrete-time Indirect Adaptive Control for Systems with Disturbances via Directional Forgetting: Concurrent Learning Approach: Preliminalies and Problem Formulation

-\end{assumption} \begin{assumption} The regressor vector $\phi_f(k)$ consists of 1) the output $y(i),\ i\leq k$ at time step $k$, which is not limited to be bounded, and/or 2) any bounded nonlinear signal except for $u(k)$ and $y(i)$, $i\leq k$. \end{assumption} \begin{assumption}\cite{DCL-Adaptive} $g(k)$ is bounded away from zero for all $k\geq 0$.
+\end{assumption} \begin{assumption} The regressor vector $\phi(k)$ does not include $u(k)$ generated by the current time step $k$ and related signals.
+However, the element of the power of the input, which is not the current time step $k$, can be considered, i.e. $u^2(k-1),\ u^3(k-1)y(k)$, etc. \end{assumption} \begin{assumption}\cite{DCL-AC} $g(k)$ is bounded away from zero for all $k\geq 0$.
 Furthermore, there exists some known $\underline{g}>0$ such that $|g(k)|\geq\underline{g}$. \end{assumption}

-\begin{assumption} The disturbance was bounded for all $k\geq 0$.
+\begin{assumption} The disturbance is bounded for all $k\geq 0$.
 Thus, there exists a constant but unknown $W\geq 0$ such that

 \end{assumption}